junyasu0124/qulip-board/README.md

 * Press `Ctrl + Alt + Space` to swap clipboard history.
 (You cannot change the shortcut key at the moment.)
 * You can **enable**\/**disable** or **quite** the app by right-clicking on the app's icon in the task bar.
 * This app will automatically start when you log in to your computer.
-If you want to disable this feature, you can do so at `Task Manager.exe > Start-up tab`.

 ## License